Handy Kanji: intuitive language learning

 He has now used his expertise as a software developer and his personal passion for the Japanese language to create Handy Kanji, an interactive app that uses intelligent stroke recognition and scoring algorithms to gamify the kanji learning experience.

 “This app is quite simply the most intuitive way to learn these kanji forms,” Travis explains.
 “It is unique in providing tactile and instant visual feedback as the user draws a kanji.”
 This feedback is provided through a robust algorithm that assesses the position, size, rotation and shape of a drawing, compared to a model example.

 Handy Kanji’s underlying analytics and feedback engine can also be applied to many other areas, such as helping teach users how to sketch or simply practice hand eye co-ordination.
 Vibration feedback gives a tactile sense of accuracy and speeds up learning.

 “This novel concept opens up a completely new paradigm where users can autonomously learn to write without human supervision,” Travis adds.
 “This also creates a catalyst for healthy competition and sharing as the feedback is transparent and standardised, users can now compete to beat their own scores and also that of their friends.”

-Travis has built a working prototype of Handy Kanji and is currently looking for investment to market and develop the technology.
+Travis has launched the Handy Kanji app on iTunes and is currently looking for investment to market and develop the technology.
 You can get in touch with Travis using the contact form on this page.